azimuth-cloud/azimuth-config/docs/index.md

 an [OpenStack](https://www.openstack.org/) cloud to target - we can create a Kubernetes cluster within an OpenStack project on the target cloud to host our Azimuth deployment.
-This is exactly what the playbooks in the `azimuth-ops` collection will do, when driven by a configuration derived from `azimuth-config`. (a [kubernetes only mode](./configuration/17-Kubernetes-only.md) is currently in development)
+This is exactly what the playbooks in the `azimuth-ops` collection will do, when driven by a configuration derived from `azimuth-config`.

+Alternatively, an experimental [kubernetes only mode](./configuration/17-Kubernetes-only.md) is currently in development which can deploy Azimuth onto any Kubernetes cluster (with limited functionality).

 There are two methods that `azimuth-ops` can use to deploy Azimuth and all of its
 dependencies: